 57. Japan was once shut off to the world

 Japan wasn’t always a tourist destination like it is now.
-In fact, from 1639-1853 Japanese citizens weren’t allowed out of the country and foreigners weren’t allowed in.
+In fact, from 1639 to 1853 Japanese citizens weren’t allowed out of the country, and foreigners weren’t allowed in.

 This was called ‘Sakoku 鎖国’ meaning ‘Closed Country’.

 And for a time, it worked.
-The country experienced political stability, internal peace, and huge growth in their economy.
-But like all things, it wasn’t without it’s struggles.
+The country experienced political stability, internal peace, and huge growth in its economy.
+But like all things, it wasn’t without its struggles.
 Take a look here if you’re interested in learning more.

 58. Cat cafes are a thing

 Fancy enjoying a cup of Japanese coffee with a feline friend?
 Well in Japan, you can!

 And don’t worry if cats aren’t really your ‘Cup of Coffe ;)’ Japan also plays host to a plethora of other animal-based drinking establishments:

 - Owl bar